‘Dare you to win!!’

 House on Haunted Hill marked the debut of Dark Castle Entertainment, a production company that went on to produce Thirteen Ghosts and House of Wax, which were also remakes.
 The film was followed by a sequel, Return to House on Haunted Hill.

-On October 9, 2018, Scream Factory is issuing the movie as a Collector’s Edition Blu-ray.
+On October 9, 2018, Scream Factory issued the movie as a Collector’s Edition Blu-ray.
 Extras and specs are still in progress and will be announced in September.
-The disc will include a new high-definition transfer of the film and a new interview with director William Malone.
+The disc includes a new high-definition transfer of the film and a new interview with director William Malone.
 Extras from the previous DVD release will be ported over and more new interviews are underway.

-The newly-commissioned artwork has been created by Joel Robinson (Silent Night Deadly Night; The Serpent and the Rainbow, etc).
-The reverse side of the wrap will the original theatrical poster design.
+The newly-commissioned artwork was created by Joel Robinson (Silent Night Deadly Night; The Serpent and the Rainbow, etc).
+The reverse side of the sleeve has the original theatrical poster design.
+Special Features: